yamenetoo/Statistical-Repository/Bayesian Estimation for Topp-Leone Distribution/README.md

-# Bayesian Estimation for Loss Functions
+# Bayesian Estimation for Topp-Leone Distribution

 This repository contains R functions for computing Bayesian estimators under different loss functions and prior distributions for n for Topp-Leone Distribution.
 The implemented loss functions include: